lavague-ai/LaVague/extension_chrome/README.md

 ### 2. Running

-You can build the project with the following:
+You can build the project with:
 `yarn build` or `npm run build`

 This will build the project as a minified production build.

-You can run the project with the following:
+You can run the project with:
 `yarn dev` or `npm run dev`

 This will allow the extension built files to be updated in real time when changes are made in the code using `watch mode`.